isabelrdz00/Leadership-Management-Digital-Health/README.md

-# Digital Health Leadership Projects
+# Leadership & Management Projects

 ## Overview
 Each document highlights my analytical skills, project management capabilities, and understanding of complex digital health and policy challenges.
 These works were developed as part of the **Leadership and Management in Digital Health** course at Algonquin College and demonstrate my qualifications for roles in healthcare consulting and digital health.